mkellerman/minimal-mistakes/_posts/_drafts/_death_to_psexec.md

 #### Marc...
 You're too damn difficult.

-I want a simple implementation that replicated the Invoke-Command cmdlet, but add a '-As \<Credential>' to provide the \<Credential> I want that \<ScriptBlock> to run on the remote machine.
+I want a simple implementation that replicated the `Invoke-Command` cmdlet, but add a `-As $Credential` to provide the \<PSCredential> I want that \<ScriptBlock> to run on the remote machine.
 But have the connectivity benefits of the Powershell Remoting Session.

-#### What I want it to look like
+#### What I want it to look like:
 ```
-Invoke-CommandAs -Session \<Session> -ScriptBlock \<ScriptBlock> -As \<PSCredential>
+Invoke-CommandAs -Session <Session> -ScriptBlock <ScriptBlock> -As <PSCredential>
 ```

 First step, establish a Powershell Remote Session to the remote machine, and execute a process with a different set of credential... and return a powershell object? ¯\\_(ツ)_/¯